Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

-Subsequent studies explored a variety of alternative choices in the complexity calculations.
-These included different cost functions, free theories with other fields such as charged bosons, fermions, and gauge fields, weakly interacting theories and other target states, including the thermofield-double state, and mixed states \cite{Balasubramanian:2018hsu, Hackl:2018ptj,Chapman:2018hou, Khan:2018rzm, Bhattacharyya:2018bbv, Guo:2018kzl, Cotler:2018ufx, Bernamonti:2019zyy, Caceres:2019pgf,Camargo:2020yfv,Hashimoto:2017fga, Chapman:2019clq, Ge:2019mjt,Camargo:2018eof} .
+Subsequent studies explored a variety of alternative cost functions, free theories with other fields such as charged bosons, fermions, and gauge fields, weakly interacting theories and other target states, including the thermofield-double state, and mixed states \cite{Balasubramanian:2018hsu, Hackl:2018ptj,Chapman:2018hou, Khan:2018rzm, Bhattacharyya:2018bbv, Guo:2018kzl, Cotler:2018ufx, Bernamonti:2019zyy, Caceres:2019pgf,Camargo:2020yfv,Hashimoto:2017fga, Chapman:2019clq, Ge:2019mjt,Camargo:2018eof}.
 These studies concluded that, in general, the structure of divergences observed in QFT complexity calculations qualitatively matches the results from holography.
 This is not particularly surprising, since at very short distances (or equivalently, near the cutoff scale), the precise details of the theory tend to become irrelevant.
 On the other hand, the time dynamics of the theory shows significant deviations from holographic results, which is to be expected, as free and chaotic theories typically exhibit very different dynamical behavior.
-In particular, a natural expectation is that in free systems in finite volume upon penalization of Gaussian gates coupling distant parts complexity growth associated with Hamiltonian time evolution will terminate at times of the order of the volume (and even sooner without the aforementioned penalization~\cite{Chapman:2018hou}).
-In chaotic systems, one expects the complexity growth to occur over significantly longer timescales, exponential in the volume.
+In particular, a natural expectation is that in free systems of finite volume, after including penalties on Gaussian gates coupling distant parts of the system, complexity growth associated with Hamiltonian time evolution will terminate at times of the order of the volume (and even sooner without the penalties~\cite{Chapman:2018hou}).
+In chaotic systems, we expect complexity growth to occur over significantly longer timescales, exponential in the volume.

-While many basic insights were obtained from the above approach, as mentioned earlier, it fails to reproduce many important properties of holographic complexity including those related to its temporal dynamics.
-This motivated a shift of focus to the the study of complexity in field theories more closely related to holography.
-This includes attempts to study complexity in conformal field theories focusing on universal conformal symmetry, which will be described in the following subsections.
+While many basic insights were obtained from the above approach, it fails to reproduce many important properties of holographic complexity, including those related to temporal dynamics.
+This observation motivated a shift of focus towards the study of complexity in field theories more closely related to holography.
+The latter included attempts to study complexity in conformal field theories via a focus on their universal conformal symmetry, which we describe below.